godotengine/godot-docs/reference/gdscript.rst

 Exporting arrays
 ^^^^^^^^^^^^^^^^

-Exporting arrays works too but there is a restriction.
-While regular arrays are created local to every instance, exported arrays are shared between all instances.
+Exporting arrays works but with an important caveat: While regular arrays are created local to every class instance, exported arrays are *shared* between all instances.
 This means that editing them in one instance will cause them to change in all other instances.
 Exported arrays can have initializers, but they must be constant expressions.